 by Melinda Green

-The selected row is the variable the applet is solving for.
+The selected row is the current variable being solving for.
 By default the "Expenses" variable is selected.
 This means that you can see how much you can draw each month depending on the values you enter for the other three.
 For example, if you expect to live at most 25 years after retirement and expect to earn 5%, you can set those values and then adjust the "Wealth" slider to see how much money you will be able to live on each month depending on your net wealth at retirement.
 You can also see the effects of different interest rates and retirement time on your expenses.
 Conversely, you can select to solve for "Wealth" in order to see how much you'll need in order to retire with a particular desired monthly disbursement.

 You can even solve for "Interest" to see what sort of interest rate you'll require, and you can solve for "Death In" to see how many years you can live given the other parameters.
 Play with the applet for a while and you should get the idea of how to answer many other interesting "what if" scenarios.